open-resources/dash_curriculum/_sources/part5/chapter14.md

 ![solution_ex1](./ch14_files/chapter14_ex1.gif)
 ````

-(2) Starting from the app we built in [exercise 11.2](https://open-resources.github.io/dash_curriculum/part3/chapter11.html#exercises), adjust the layout in the
+(2) Starting from the app we built in exercise 1, let's improve the `app.py` file.
+As you saw, the top part of the app doesn't look nice, let's make the following improvements:
+- let's create a dropdown menu with the link to each page.
+The dropdown should be on the top right of our app, below the title section
+- Let's modify the background of the whole top section to a dark color with a bright app title in the center
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold